bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 <figure>
 	<a id="fig:5"></a>
 	<img style="width:75%;" src="figures/FBD priors tab.png" alt="">
-	<figcaption>Figure 5: The priors tab with a Birth Death Skyline tree prior.</figcaption>
+	<figcaption>Figure 5: The priors tab with a birth-death skyline tree prior.</figcaption>
 </figure>

-The "standard" `contemporary` birth death skyline is parameterised using a reproductive number, a "become uninfectious" rate and a sampling proportion.
+The "standard" `contemporary` birth-death skyline is parameterised using a reproductive number, a "become uninfectious" rate and a sampling proportion.
 However, here we are using the `BDSParam` model, which refers to the so-called "canonical" parameterisation, using a birth rate (representing speciation here), a death rate (representing extinction here) and an extant sampling probability, as defined in {% cite Stadler2009 --file Skyline-analyses-for-macroevolution/master-refs.bib %}.
 As our phylogeny is of non-avian dinosaurs, for which we only have fossils and no extant (genetic) samples, we will later exchange the extant sampling probability, usually denoted using {% eqinline \rho %}, for a fossil sampling rate, usually denoted using {% eqinline \psi %}.

 Choosing sensible priors for these parameters is not straightforward, so we will select priors which are relatively unrestrictive.
 For the birth and death rates, we will use **exponential** priors with a mean of 1.0; this places more weight on low rates, but still permits values which are towards the higher end of those estimated from living animals and plants {% cite HenaoDiaz2019 --file Skyline-analyses-for-macroevolution/master-refs.bib %}.
 For the sampling rate, we will also choose an exponential prior, this time with a mean of 0.2.